airmencoders/MQF/MQF/Test JSON Data/PROD-Data.md

 In the MQF Production scheme there is a script that copies production data into the app

-All demo data was derived from publicly accessible data at AF E-Publishing
+All demo data was derived from publicly accessible data at AF E-Publishing or made up.